wp-plugins/custom-content-shortcode/readme.txt

 The shortcode **[content]** displays any of the following content types: posts, pages, custom post types, custom fields, images, attachments, menus, and widget areas.

-The shortcode **[loop]** performs query loops: to display, for example, available products in a category, or excerpts from the 5 most recent posts.
+The shortcode **[loop]** performs query loops to display, for example, available products in a category, or excerpts from the 5 most recent posts.

-In addition, you can:
+In addition, you can choose to:

-* Enable a simple **gallery field** for chosen post types, where images can be added, removed and ordered.
+* Enable a simple **gallery field** for any post type, where images can be added, removed and ordered.
 They can be displayed individually, in a gallery, or in a custom layout.

 * Load page-specific **CSS/JavaScript** file or script from custom fields.

-* Display a Bootstrap v3 navbar menu and slider/carousel
+* Display a Bootstrap v3 **navbar** menu

+* Display images from the gallery field in a Bootstrap v3 **carousel**

-* Enable front-end editing of content and fields using Live Edit
+* Enable front-end editing of content and fields using **Live Edit**

 = Basic examples =
 <br />